gowth6m/comcat-engineering/README.md

 [View Website](https://greatcomcatengineering.com)

-E-commerce website for Great Comcat Engineering Ltd based in London, UK.
+E-commerce website for Great Comcat Engineering LTD based in London, UK.
 This web site was built using Next.js, Framer Motion, Tailwind css and MongoDB for backend to store data.

 To get dependencies
 ```